Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Results

 We will argue in what follows that the essential physics of the orthogonality catastrophe at the Aubry-Andre critical point arises from this rapid fluctuation of overlaps with the position of the Fermi level relative to a band gap, together with the proliferation of band gaps on all scales.

-\subsection{Wavefunction Overlap $S$}
+\subsection{Wavefunction overlap $S$}

 We begin by discussing the distribution of wavefunction overlaps as a function of $\lambda$ starting in the plane-wave limit $(\lambda=0)$.
 For a finite system size the overlap at $\lambda=0$ will be non-zero (taking values between zero and one), therefore we find it convenient to mark it as a vertical dashed line.
 As shown in Fig.~\ref{fig2:DistOLFS}, as $\lambda$ increases from zero, the distribution of wavefunction overlaps $P[S]$ develops two peaks towards large and small overlap, while centering around the $\lambda=0$ value.
-As $\lambda$ approaches the critical value ($\lambda_c/t=2$), $P[S]$ continues to broaden, and the two peaks separately approach zero and one.
+As $\lambda$ approaches the critical value ($\lambda=2$), $P[S]$ continues to broaden, and the two peaks separately approach zero and one.
 Importantly, at the critical point $P[S]$ has become maximally broad with weight at all values stretching from zero to one.
-Upon entering the localized phase $(\lambda/t>2)$, the statistical orthogonality catastrophe leads to peaks in $P[S]$ about zero and one with the weight in between at intermediate overlap values vanishing.
+Upon entering the localized phase $(\lambda>2)$, the statistical orthogonality catastrophe leads to peaks in $P[S]$ about zero and one with the vanishing weights at intermediate overlap values.

 To probe the distribution at the critical point and the broad nature of $P[S]$ we turn to the finite size dependence as shown in Fig.~\ref{fig:DistOLFS}.
 As $S \rightarrow 0$, we find $P[S]$ develops more weight towards zero and a significant tail towards vanishing overlap that becomes remarkably broad at large $L$, stretching across 5 decades.
-On the other-hand, for $S\rightarrow 1$, $P[S]$ is essentially converged in $L$.
-These results suggests that the wavefunction overlap will vanish with $L$ on average.
-This is in contrast to the localized phase that has a non-vanishing average overlap, despite the typical overlap vanishing in the large $L$ limit~\cite{Deng-2015}.
+On the other hand, for $S\rightarrow 1$, $P[S]$ also decreases with increasing $L$.
+These results suggest that the \emph{average} wavefunction overlap will vanish with increasing $L$.
+This contrasts with the localized phase that has a non-vanishing average overlap, despite the typical overlap vanishing in the large $L$ limit~\cite{Deng-2015}.